LucaScheller/VFX-UsdAssetResolver/docs/src/installation/building.md

 ```

-It will then automatically set the `PATH`, `PYTHONPATH`, `PXR_PLUGINPATH_NAME` and `LD_LIBRARY_PATH` environment variables to the correct paths so that after your run the compile, the resolver will be loaded correctly (If you launch Houdini, it will load everything correctly).
+It will then automatically set the `PATH`, `PYTHONPATH`, `PXR_PLUGINPATH_NAME` and `LD_LIBRARY_PATH` environment variables to the correct paths so that after your run the compile, the resolver will be loaded correctly (e.g. if you launch Houdini via `houdinifx`, it will load everything correctly).
 The build process also logs this information again.

 To run the build, run: